17 Foundation Models: The Cornerstones of Modern AI

 17.5.2.1.1 Attention Mechanism

-Check out Lilian Weng’s blog post [12] on detailed overview of attention mechanism.
+Check out Lilian Weng’s blog post [12] and MIT class on deep learning for detailed overview of attention mechanism.

 17.5.2.1.2 Key components of transformer architecture: